Burnaby byelection turmoil sparks debate about identity issues in politics

 “I feel like it’s my way of saying, ‘I respect where you come from and your history, and who you are, and a part of what makes you, you.
 It says a lot without saying a lot.
 It just says, ‘I value you,’ ” he said while on his recent door-knocking campaign.

+The Liberals on Saturday announced a replacement for Wang: Richard Lee, a former provincial legislator.

-The Liberals still have not said whether they plan to replace Wang, who stepped aside Wednesday after she urged Chinese people to vote for her on social media platform WeChat.
+The former Liberal candidate stepped aside Wednesday after she urged Chinese people to vote for her on social media platform WeChat.
 She contrasted herself, the “only” Chinese candidate, with Singh, who she described as “of Indian descent.”

 Wang held a tearful news conference a day after dropping out, in which she said a volunteer wrote the post and it’s common in Chinese culture to mention someone’s ethnicity.
 She said the Liberals asked her to resign, then wrote her apology, and she’s considering running as an Independent.